Online College vs. Traditional College

 With online degrees becoming more commonplace, it is getting easier than ever to obtain financing for these degree programs.
 In general, taking out student loans or applying for financial aid with the FASFA involves the same process, regardless of whether you are taking classes online or on-campus.

-What is the difference in cost of online college vs traditional college?
+What is the difference in the cost of online college vs traditional college?

 While most reputable, accredited colleges charge the same basic tuition rate to online and traditional students, the overall cost to online students is sometimes lower.

 - Often universities will waive the out-of-state fees for online students.
 So, for example, if you live in Texas but attend a school in another state via an online degree program, you won’t have to pay the high non-resident / out-of-state tuition rates you would as a traditional student attending an out-of-state school.

 - Online students don’t have as many additional fees.
 They usually don’t have to pay “student service fees” for campus facilities and don’t have any commute or parking costs to factor in.
 They may have technology fees, but these sometimes apply to traditional students as well.

-Overall, the cost of attending college online is likely to be the same or less than attending traditional college.
+Overall, the cost of attending college online is likely to be the same or less than attending a traditional college.

 Traditional Colleges vs. Online Schools – Which are Better?